noriakis/ccdrAlgorithm/README.md

 ccdrAlgorithm
 =============

-This is an internal package that will eventually connect to the sparsebn family of packages.
+This package is currently under construction.
+If you are looking for the source code to the CCDr algorithm, please go to https://github.com/itsrainingdata/ccdr.